Coronavirus threatens to 'overwhelm' German health system, Merkel says | DW | 29.10.2020

 With Germany heading for a month of partial lockdown, Merkel urged for solidarity in a turbulent speech in parliament.
 She faced vocal pushback from some lawmakers angry about being shut out of crisis talks.

-Her speech in the lower house of parliament comes as Germany logged a new record in daily coronavirus cases with over 16,000 cases within 24 hours.
-During crisis talks on Wednesday between Merkel and Germany's 16 state leaders, they agreed to issue a month-long partial lockdown to curb the spread of the virus.
+Her speech in the lower house of parliament comes as Germany logged a new record in daily coronavirus cases with over 16,700 cases within 24 hours.
+During crisis talks on Wednesday, Merkel and Germany's 16 state leaders agreed to issue a month-long partial lockdown to curb the spread of the virus.

+In a speech that was regularly interrupted by shouts from several German lawmakers, Merkel said the current rate of infection poses a massive threat to the country's health system.

+"Such a dynamic would overwhelm our intensive care units within a few weeks," she said.
+Acting only after hospital beds are full "would be too late."

 "Freedom isn't being able to do whatever you want.
 Freedom is taking responsibility," Merkel said.